 National Bridge Inventory: Alaska

-- This is up from 150 bridges classified as structurally deficient in 2014.
+- This is from 141 bridges classified as structurally deficient in 2016.

 |County||Year Built||Daily Crossings||Type of Bridge||Location|